ertheis/PubNubBeaconGreeter/customerREADME.md

 The code for this class simply formats the view and sets up the iBeacon detection.
 When we're in range of an iBeacon, we range it and decide at what distances we want our user to "enter shop" and "leave shop".
 If you know how iBeacons work, go ahead and skim/implement this and move on to the next section.
 The one point of note is that when we leave a region, we can just use the BeaconNumbers object to retreive the major and minor numbers of the beacon we just lost.

 For those of you who didn't read the first tutorial on iBeacons (shame!), I'll give a closer overview of what I did.
-I start by retreiving the data for my labels and creating a region associated with the UUID we used in the store app.
+In the viewDidLoad function, I start by retreiving the data for my labels and creating a region associated with the UUID we used in the store app.
 This allows us to view beacons emitting that UUID.
+We then start monitoring for said beacons.
 We then use delegate functions to notify ourselves when we've found or lost a beacon and detect the range of beacons we've found.
 Once we've ranged a beacon (which means that in addition to seeing a beacon, we've determined how far/close it is) we can decide based on its distance whether we should be calling the enterShop or leaveShop functions attached to our comm object.
 All along the way, I'm updating the status label so our tester can see the iBeacon state.
+Normally, it's bad practice to attempt to range beacons in the didStartMonitoringForRegion function.
+However, if you start monitoring inside the range of an iBeacon, the didEnterRegion function is not triggered (you'd have to leave the beacon area then re-enter), and it's nice to not have to leave the building to test your app..
 ```Swift
 //
 //  ViewController.swift